Kitura/swift-ubuntu-docker/README.md

 # Recent updates
 1. Reduced number of layers in images.
-2. Removed packages from Dockerfiles no longer needed.
+2. Removed system packages no longer needed.
-3. Upgraded Dockerfiles to the Swift 3.0.2 RELEASE binaries.
+3. Upgraded to the Swift 3.0.2 RELEASE binaries.
 4. Aligned version of Ubuntu with version found in Cloud Foundry environments (v14.04).
 5. Reduced size of the Docker image.
 6. Updated Dockerfiles per guidelines in [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).